Giles: She's not a vampire.

 - In Red Orchestra, a gunshot to the center of the chest is a One-Hit Kill with a unique kill icon, just like a headshot.

 - Super Mario World 2: Yoshi's Island: The boss of World 5's fortress, Sluggy the Unshaven, is a giant Sluggy whose weak point is his heart.
-Although initially protected by his gelatinous body, it becomes vulnerable after hitting him with several eggs.
+Although initially protected by his gelatinous body, it becomes vulnerable after hitting him with several eggs to deform his body.
 After that, a few direct hits to his heart will defeat him.

 - Transistor: Red kills the Spine by walking inside and destroying its heart.